Maasai Mara, Kenya

-Call us on to start planning your vacation to Acacia House or take a look at our itineraries to Maasai Mara and Southern Kenya
+Call us on to start planning your holiday to Acacia House or take a look at our itineraries to Kenya

 Acacia House is an exclusive private house offering an excellent family safari experience in the Mara North Conservancy Area, just outside the Maasai Mara in Kenya.
 The house has three bedrooms, one en-suite, and includes a private safari guide.